WAP Systems and Labeled Subshifts: Labels and their dynamics

-\begin{prop} Let $\M$ be a label and let $\rr > \00 $ be an $\N$-vector. \begin{itemize} \item[(a)]If $\M$ is of finite type then for every $\mm \in \M$ there exists $\nn \ \in max\M$ such that $\mm \leq \nn$.
+\begin{prop} Let $\M$ be a label and let $\rr > \00 $ be an $\N$-vector. \begin{itemize} \item[(a)]If $\M$ is of finite type then for every $\mm \in \M$ there exists $\nn \ \in max\ \M$ such that $\mm \leq \nn$.
 Hence, $\M \ = \ \langle max \ \M \rangle$.
-Thus, a label $\M$ of finite type is determined by $max \ \M$.
+Thus, a label $\M$ of finite type is determined by $\max \ \M$.
 Also, every $A \in Supp \ \M$ is contained in some $B \in Supp \ \M$ which is maximal with respect to inclusion in $Supp \ \M$.

-\item[(b)] If a label $\M$ f-contains some infinite set $L \subset \N$ then $\M$ is not of finite type.
-If $\M$ is bounded but not of finite type then it f-contains some infinite set $L$.
-Thus a bounded label is of finite type iff it does not f-contain an infinite set.
+\item[(b)] If $\M$ f-contains some infinite set $L \subset \N$ then $\M$ is not of finite type.
+Conversely, if $\M$ is bounded but not of finite type then it f-contains some infinite set $L$.
+Thus, a bounded label is of finite type iff it does not f-contain an infinite set.

-\item[(c)] If $\M_1 \subset \M$ and $\M_1$ satisfies the Heredity Condition then $\M_1$ is a label and is bounded/of finite type/size bounded/finite if $\M$ satisfies the corresponding condition.